RomirJ/website/README.md

 Environment variables `VITE_SUPABASE_URL` and `VITE_SUPABASE_ANON_KEY` are used to configure the Supabase client.
 Example values are provided in `.env` and `.env.production`.
+After updating your Supabase instance, run the migrations under `supabase/migrations` to ensure the row-level security policies are applied correctly.

 ## Environment